meg-simula/mri2fem-lectures/README.md

 * No to some knowledge of brain physiology and imaging
 * Knowledge of/Interest in using command-line tools

-The FEniCS tutorial by Langtangen d Logg (2016) is a very good introduction to all of the above.
+The FEniCS tutorial by Langtangen and Logg (2016) is a very good introduction to all of the above.
 (Note however that some of the code examples there are outdated.)

+## YouTube resources  ##

+1. Downloading the MRI2FEM data set, viewing and extracting MR series using DICOM Browser
+2. Viewing the FreeSurfer output
+3. Creating a mesh of the left hemisphere using SVM-Tk from FreeSurfer surfaces
+4. Simulating diffusion over the left hemisphere using FEniCS

 ## Tips for lecturing via Zoom ##